A unique approach to discovery

 gradient-divider

-Optogenetics is a laboratory technique that enables real-time manipulation of the neural circuits that are responsible for the clinical manifestations of central nervous system disorders.
+Optogenetics is a laboratory technique that enables real-time activation and inhibition of the neural circuits that are responsible for the clinical manifestations of central nervous system disorders.

 Optogenetics allows us to turn neurons “on” or “off” with the flick of a light switch.
 We start with opsin proteins that can be activated or deactivated with light– excitatory ion channels such as ChR2 that trigger action potential firing, or inhibitory Cl– pumps such as NpHR that silence neural activity.
 We then use genetically targeted viruses to specify which cells contain the light sensitive opsins, so that only cells in the circuit of interest will be responsive to the light.
-This process provides highly precise identification and control of the exact circuits and brain cells responsible for triggering pathological disease symptoms.
+The resulting changes in behavior can then be titrated and monitored in real time, illustrating a direct causal link between changes in neural circuit activity and either the emergence or resolution of disease-relevant symptoms.

 Circuit function is systematically tested across multiple nodes in a network, and parameters are adjusted to define the full range of symptoms controlled by individual circuits.